-In the United Kingdom, more than 10 million people have recieved the vaccine, while in ISrael more than 60 % of population is already immunized.
+In the United Kingdom, more than 10 million people have recieved the coronavirus vaccine, while in Israel more than 60 % of population is already immunized.

 The development and vaccination have been astonishing fast, true, but this is due to the evolution of medicine in the last years, the emergency aroused by this crisis and the cooperation of laboratories and government.
 This cooperation is faster today than ever thanks to the technologies of information.
 Not a single security step has been overlooked.

 I am sure that you have heard another concept: herd immunity.
 As the WHO states, the herd immunity is the “indirect protection against an infectious disease achieved when a population has become immune”.